chinapedia/wikipedia.abstract.en/Page/Tyburn.md

-Tyburn_gallows_1746.jpgs and immediate surroundings, from John Rocque's map of London, Westminster and Southwark (1746)]] TYBURN was a village in the county of Middlesex close to the current location of Marble Arch and the southern end of Edgware Road in present-day London.
+s and immediate surroundings, from John Rocque's map of London, Westminster and Southwark (1746)]] TYBURN was a village in the county of Middlesex close to the current location of Marble Arch and the southern end of Edgware Road in present-day London.
 It took its name from the Tyburn Brook, a tributary of the River Westbourne.
 The name Tyburn, from Teo Bourne meaning 'boundary stream',[1] is quite widely occurring, and the Tyburn Brook should not be confused with the better known River Tyburn, which is the next tributary of the River Thames to the east of the Westbourne.

 For many centuries, the name Tyburn was synonymous with capital punishment, it having been the principal place for execution of London criminals and convicted traitors, including many religious martyrs.
 It was also known as 'God's Tribunal', in the 18th century.[2]